krisjuune/pre-post-noisi/README.md

 - [x] Transform to Cartesian
 - [x] Transform to cylindrical (from spherical)
 - [ ] Check if transofrmation valid - transform back and plot both before and 'after after'
-- [ ] Rotate domain to be centred about the N pole (could also be 1st step)
+- [ ] Rotate domain to be centred about the N pole

 1. Obtain coordinates for spherical coordinate system
 1. Transformation to Cartesian & cylindrical coordinates